devlulcas/learning-php/README.md

 - Ternary operator?

-- Arrays?
-Objects?
-Is it like JS or more similar to Java?
+- Arrays -[x]
   - An array is a dynamic structure!

+- Dynamic arrays

 - Matrices

-- Array methods?
+- Array methods? -[x]

 - Loops? for while do while ?

 - Functions?
 First class citizen or not?

 - Recursion?

+- POO
+  - Abstraction.
+  - Encapsulation.
+  - Inheritance.
+  - Polymorphism.

 - How to get values?